Respite Foster Care in Ontario: Types, Process, and Private Agencies

 What Respite Foster Care Is

-Respite care in Ontario refers to temporary, short-duration placements arranged through a Children's Aid Society or licensed foster care agency.
-The typical respite placement runs from one day to two weeks.
-Extended respite (several weeks) is less common but does occur when a primary foster family has a medical situation, a family emergency, or a planned period of leave.
+Respite care in Ontario refers to temporary, short-duration placements arranged through a Children's Aid Society or an agency working with the CAS.
+The length of a respite placement varies with the child's needs, the primary family's plan, and the agency's arrangement.
+Longer respite can occur when a primary foster family has a medical situation, a family emergency, or a planned period of leave.

 The child in respite care is still in the CAS's care — the placement is simply occurring in a different approved home for a temporary period.
 The primary foster family retains their ongoing relationship and responsibilities for the child.